In this guide, I want to share with you everything you need to know about how to get to Machu Picchu and how to make the most of your experience.

 In just 26 miles (43km) you will walk through beautiful mountain scenery, lush cloud-forests, subtropical jungle and a stunning mix of Inca paving stones, ruins, and tunnels.

 People generally start the Inca Trail from Cusco, where you will be picked up from your hotel and taken to the starting point of the trek by bus.

-On the fourth day of the Inca trail you will reach Machu Picchu and have a guided tour of the ruins.
-Trekking to Machu Picchu instead of taking the train to Machu Picchu of course makes the whole experiences even more rewarding!
+On the fourth day of the Inca trail, you will reach Machu Picchu and have a guided tour of the ruins.
+Trekking to Machu Picchu instead of taking the train to get to Machu Picchu, of course, makes the whole experience even more rewarding!

 Speaking of the altitude, Cusco is at an altitude of 11,150 feet above sea level (3400 meters) meaning altitude sickness is a real possibility.

 If you plan to do a trek to get to Machu Picchu, it is advisable to spend a few days acclimatizing to the altitude and Cusco is not a bad place to do so.